 However, if it was later in the evening, or if the drinkers were feeling particularly boisterous, these interrogations could be rather more aggressive in nature.

-When this sort of thing happened, Edward would simply return his glass to the bar (regardless of whether it was empty or not) and embark on the long walk up the hill to his late father’s home – trying his best to keep a stoic expression on his face and the hurt from his heart.
+When this sort of thing happened, Edward would simply return his glass to the bar (regardless of whether it was empty or not) and embark on the long walk up the hill to his late father’s home – trying his best to keep the hurt from his heart and the fury from seething in his veins.

 What’s more, Edward resented being viewed as a fool – especially by people whose way of life he regarded to be more foolish than his own.
 To his mind, his accusers were in no position to mock him.
 These were people who carried on as if their lives were going to last forever!
 They held nothing sacred!
 They had little understanding of themselves!
 They saw nothing that was important or eternal in life!
 And when they wanted to distract themselves from the meaningless of their lives, they would seek succour in a vacuous prayer, or else drown their existential woes in alcohol at the public house!
 It was all so unfair.
 How was it that these people were able to confer foolishness upon him?
 Surely he was the one coming from a position of authenticity here?